This term our topic is:

 Welcome to our class page!

 We have got some exciting themes this year and I can’t wait to get stuck in.
-Our themes are: Fallen Fields, Road Trip USA, Potions, Bluea Abyss, 1066 and Misty Mountains.
+Our themes are: Fallen Fields, Road Trip USA, Potions, Blue Abyss, 1066 and Misty Mountains.
 Miss Croft.

-This half term the children will be focusing on Friendship and respect as apart of their Brinsley Values.
+This half term, we will be focusing on teamwork and confidence as apart of our Brinsley Values.
 The children will be talking about what these words mean.
+In RE, we will be learning about The Journey of Life and Death with Mrs Taylor every Tuesday.

-Our PE day will take place on Monday afternoon with a Next Level sport coach and Friday afternoon with Miss Croft.
+Our PE day will take place on Friday afternoon with Miss Croft.
 Please ensure that your child has their full PE kit in school at all times.
 Earrings should be removed at home or a letter obtained from the office if ears are newly pierced.

 In Key Stage 2, we ask that the children read to someone at home every day for 5 minutes.
 The reading may consist of a variety of texts; from novels, to recipes, newspapers and even football programmes!
 Remember to sign and comment your child’s reading record in order to received a star stamp.
 Star stamps will be awarded on the chart inside the front cover.
 The more stars you get, the more certificates you get!